Mortgage Calculator

 Monthly Payment = P × [r(1+r)ⁿ] / [(1+r)ⁿ − 1] P = principal loan amount | r = monthly interest rate (annual rate ÷ 12 ÷ 100) | n = total number of monthly payments (years × 12)

 The mortgage calculator uses the standard amortisation formula to compute equal monthly payments that fully repay both principal and interest over the loan term.
 The key insight behind amortisation: every monthly payment covers the interest accrued that month, with the remainder reducing the principal.
 Early in the loan, most of each payment is interest.
 As the principal falls, the interest portion shrinks and more of each payment reduces the balance.
 Loan term matters enormously.
-A 15-year mortgage on the same amount and rate has monthly payments roughly 40% higher than a 30-year mortgage, but pays less than half the total interest.
-The calculator makes this trade-off immediately visible by showing the interest/principal split.
+A 20-year mortgage on the same amount and rate has monthly payments roughly 20% higher than a 25-year mortgage, but pays significantly less total interest.
+The calculator makes this trade-off immediately visible.
 Note: this calculator assumes a fixed interest rate for the full term.
-Variable-rate mortgages will have different actual costs depending on how rates move.
-It also does not include property taxes, home insurance, or private mortgage insurance (PMI), which are added costs in a real loan scenario.
+Variable-rate and tracker mortgages will have different actual costs depending on how rates move.
+It does not include buildings insurance, life insurance, or mortgage arrangement fees, which are real additional costs in a UK loan scenario.
+Stamp Duty Land Tax (England/NI), Land and Buildings Transaction Tax (Scotland), or Land Transaction Tax (Wales) are also separate.

 Frequently Asked Questions